openfisca/openfisca-doc/source/simulate/profile-simulation.md

 ## Identify a slow simulation

-The easier way to spot a slow simulation is to profile your test suite:
+The easier way to spot a slow simulation is to profile your test suite, as follows:

 ```
 PYTEST_ADDOPTS="$PYTEST_ADDOPTS --durations=10" openfisca test --country-package openfisca_france tests